 Bourbon whiskey has emerged as the internationally-known whiskey style of America.
 It is both a type of whiskey, whose characteristics are regulated by law, and largely, but not exclusively, a geographical one.
 Bourbon can be made anywhere in the U.S., but is traditionally associated with the State of Kentucky where most and the largest of the surviving producers are located.

 Straight rye whiskey is the second major type that has survived from the 19th century.
-Formerly associated mainly with Pennsylvania and Maryland, almost all production today is in Kentucky save the rye made by MGPI, a long-established distillery in Indiana formerly owned by the Canadian Seagram Distillers.
+Formerly associated mainly with Pennsylvania and Maryland, almost all production today is in Kentucky save the rye made by MGPI, a long-established distillery in Indiana formerly owned by (the former Canadian distiller) Seagram’s.
 But rye whiskey is a much smaller category than bourbon, almost insignificant next to it.

 There is also Tennessee Whiskey, whose main practitioners today are the famous Jack Daniel’s (Brown-Forman) and George Dickel (Diageo), both about an hour’s drive from Nashville in north-central Tennessee.
-This type is characterized by a lengthy charcoal-leaching which lightens the new spirit by removing fusel oils.
-Next, it is placed in new charred barrels, as for Kentucky bourbon, and left to mature for four or five years.
-This style was originally called Lincoln County whiskey because most distillers in that county used the process to cleanse their whiskey just after distillation.
+This type is characterized by a lengthy charcoal-leaching of the new spirit which lightens it by removing fusel oils.
+Then, it is placed in new charred barrels, as for Kentucky bourbon, and left to mature for four or five years.
+The style was originally called Lincoln County because most of thedistillers in that county used the process to “cleanse” their whiskey after distillation.